kstenerud/bo/README.md

 #### Data Width

-Determines how wide of a data field to store the number in:
+Determines how wide of a data field to store the data in:

   * 1 bytes (8-bit)
   * 2 bytes (16-bit)